aL1fe/WhisperFastAPI/README.md

-Requirements
+Requirements:
 1. Check if Python is Installed
 	1.1.
 Open PowerShell.
 	1.2.
 Run the following command:
 		python --version
-2. Check if CUDA is Installed
+2. Check if CUDA toolkit is Installed
 	2.1.
 Open PowerShell.
 	2.2.
 Run the following command:
 		nvidia-smi